jbehave/jbehave-ide/jbehave-eclipse-plugin/BUILD.markdown

-The build process is not standard, thus this will probably change in the future if it becomes a real bottleneck.
-Plugin does not (yet) provide command line to be build due to the required eclipse environement.

-In short plugin dependencies can be split into three types:

-* other plugin dependencies (rely on eclipse)
-* external libraries scope runtime (rely on maven)
-* external libraries scope test (rely on maven)

-This file explains the current way to setup the project and build the plugin.

-In order to simplify dependency management, the plugin use maven in a unusual way: retrieve the required dependencies and copy jar into a dedicated folder `/lib`.
-Maven is not used to build and generate the plugin: only to retrieve the external library dependencies.

-    mvn dependency:copy-dependencies
+# Requirements

+Building the JBehave Eclipse Plugin requires:

+* Eclipse SDK 3.7 (Indigo) or above,
+* Java 1.6 or above
+* Maven 3.0 or above

+Plugin dependencies are of two types:

+* Eclipse Plugin dependencies (bundled with Eclipse SDK)
+* External dependencies (retrieved via Maven):  can be for different scopes, e.g. runtime or test

-Project classpath rely on the **plugin nature** of the project:
+Project classpath relies on the **plugin nature** of the project:

 * Eclipse plugin dependencies managed through the plugin nature and declared in `META-INF/MANIFEST.MF`